 Sarno River – Italy

 In Europe, the Sarno River in Italy gets the unwelcome accolade of the continent’s most polluted river.
-It’s clear water at the source but factory and agricultural pollutants further downstream accumulate to create a toxin-filled waterway.
+It’s clear water at the source near the ancient city of Pompeii, but factory and agricultural pollutants further downstream accumulate to create a toxin-filled waterway.
 This has been linked to increased liver cancer cases in the nearby population and frequent flooding of the river means the surrounding land becomes polluted too.

 The Niger River – Nigeria